5 Tips to Create a Powerful Functional Resume

 What to Include on a Functional Resume

-If you choose to go with a functional resume, be sure to include:
+If you choose to go with this resume, be sure to include:

 - Specific accomplishments whenever possible